TRANSLATE THIS PAGE

 The ELI Housing Team is here to help you to choose the housing option that is right for you!

-The ELI is happy to help students to find a place to live while they are studying in Delaware!
+Our knowledgeable staff is happy to help students to find a place to live while they are studying in Delaware!

 Several housing options are available; however, the type of housing that you can choose may depend on the ELI program that you will do.
 Before deciding where you want to live, consider your housing priorities and the options below.

 If you need assistance understanding the information on this web page, please email: firstname.lastname@example.org.

 The housing options available to you will depend on the program that you will do at the ELI. | Learn more about our programs

 Select the name of a program below to learn more about the housing options for that program.

 Note: IEP = Intensive English Program | Graduate CAP = Graduate Conditional Admissions Program